PoisotLab/ms_straight_lines/manuscript.md

 our 4 models which fall outside ecologically realistic values.
 The proportion of predictions in the correct range increases with species richness for the constant connectance and power law models.
-Shaded area shows the 5%, 50% and 95% quantiles of the distribution of S, demonstrating that many communities have potentially incorrect predictions under previous models.
+Shaded area shows the 5%, 50% and 95% quantiles of the distribution of $S$, demonstrating that many communities have potentially incorrect predictions under previous models.
 ](figures/real_predict.png){#fig:real_predict}